sunblaze-ucb/REFIT/README.md

 If you find our work useful please cite:
 ```
 @inproceedings{chen2021refit,
-  title={REFIT: a Unified Watermark Removal Framework for Deep Learning Systems with Limited Data},
+  title={REFIT: A Unified Watermark Removal Framework For Deep Learning Systems With Limited Data},
   author={Chen, Xinyun and Wang, Wenxiao and Bender, Chris and Ding, Yiming and Jia, Ruoxi and Li, Bo and Song, Dawn},
   booktitle={Proceedings of the 2021 on Asia Conference on Computer and Communications Security},
   year={2021}